 Posts by Doug Hubley

-Hello from Bates!
 Here is a preview of public events at the college in November 2010.
 Except as noted, these events are open to the public at no charge.

 Putting up steel and stir-frying food don’t have much in common, but there is one salient resemblance: pretty much all the slow and fussy work happens at the beginning, and the end goes fast.

 The fate of Chase Hall.
 The state of town-gown relations.
 The tradeoffs between finite resources and key priorities.
 And what does it say that Bates ranks fourth in a Newsweek listing of schools “stocked with jocks”?
 Those were a few of the topics some 60 parents raised in a conversation with President Elaine Tuttle Hansen and a handful of senior staff early on Parents & Family Saturday.

 Exploring topics of broad interest, Bates College’s Civic Forum series begins in October with a panel discussion on education reform, followed by a presentation by an expert on health care finance.
 In a discussion titled Wrestling with School Reform in Maine: National Strategies, Local Realities, national and regional education experts examine different approaches to reform at 7:30 p.m.
 Wednesday, Oct.
 13, in the Edmund S. Muskie Archives, 70 Campus Ave.
 The following week, Dr. William Hsiao, an economist at the Harvard School of Public Health and architect of Taiwan’s universal healthcare system, offers the presentation Taiwan’s Health Reforms: Lessons for the U.S. and Maine at 7:30 p.m.
 Monday, Oct.
 18, also in Muskie Archives.